J-S-Jayasree/J-S-Jayasree/README.md

  - Hi, I’m @J-S-Jayasree
- - I’m interested in Problem Solving and Coding.I am improving my skills everyday and would love to connect with different student communities as well.
+ - I’m interested in Problem Solving and Coding.I am improving my skills everyday and would love to connect with different developer communities as well.
- - I’m currently pursuing my Engineering at New Horizon College of Engineering,Bangalore.
+ - I’m currently working as a Software Development Engineer in Test.
  - Linkedin Profile -> https://www.linkedin.com/in/jayasree-j-s-b519b0199